jamescoxdev/IconInputs/README.md

 # IconInputs
-React Component for Inputs with Icons
+React Component for Inputs with Material-UI Icons

 ---